 "My tip here is to not match foundation to your face but to your neck.
 Remember, if you are choosing a shade warmer, don't forget to bronze your neck, chest, and ears to avoid telltale signs."

 The primer you choose is key also.
 "Use a primer that has blurring properties such as Nars Pore & Shine Control Primer ($36).
-The extracts in this product will instantly blur, tighten and smooth pores.
-If you want a quick fix, Nars Instant Line and Pore Perfector ($28) is great and can be worn under or over makeup," says Anna Priadka, Founder of makeup brand, Makeup54.
+The extracts in this product will instantly blur, tighten, and smooth pores.
+If you want a quick fix, Nars Instant Line and Pore Perfector ($28) is great and can be worn under or over makeup," says Anna Priadka, founder of the makeup brand Makeup54.

-Using the Wrong Product for Your Skin Type
+Using the Wrong Formula for Your Skin Type

 We consider skin type when it comes to skincare, but what about foundation?
 For a flawless-looking finish, match your foundation pick to your skin's needs.
 "If you have dry, dehydrated skin, consider using a liquid," explains Geller.
 "Normal skin type?
 You can use any foundation, but if you are prone to oily skin, steer toward powders," she adds.

-"If you suffer from pigmentation such as psoriasis, acne or rosacea, I would recommend using a color corrector instead of concealer before foundation application," suggests Davies.
+Color correcting can be an integral part of the foundation process, and involves using a color (like green) that cancels out redness.
+"If you suffer from pigmentation such as psoriasis, acne, or rosacea, I would recommend using a color corrector instead of concealer before foundation application," suggests Davies.
 "This will give a much smoother finish than concealer and is much more effective in terms of camouflage.
 Choose green for red pigmentation and apricot for dark blemishes, such as under-eye areas or sun damage."